FrancescoSaverioZuppichini/Flue/README.md

 ##Middleweres

-For convinience we used the same code Redux does, so in theory their middlewere should work since we have the same APIs.
+For convinience we used the same code Redux does, so in theory their middleware should work since we have the same APIs.
 We have tried the logger as you can find in the example.
-To create a middlewere just follow the redux tutorial.
+To create a middleware just follow the redux tutorial.
 A full example:

 ```
 import {SuperStore} from 'flue-vue'